madneal/gshark/README.md

 COMMANDS:
      web      Startup a web Service
-     scan     start to scan github leak info help, h  Shows a list of commands or help for one command
+     scan     Start to scan github leak info help, h  Show a list of commands or help for one command

 GLOBAL OPTIONS:
    --debug, -d             Debug Mode